The 2025 Community Sing starts in….

 Download Song Sheets

-If you are lucky enough to make the sing, there are volunteers who have been handing out the same colorful song sheets almost every year.
+If you are lucky enough to make the sing, some volunteers have been handing out the same colorful song sheets almost every year.
 Why change it if it ain’t broke, right?
 Today, you can click the link below, save the sheet on your phone, and read from there.
 Or use a flashlight and go old school.

 O Come All Ye Faithful